joemckean/mathstat/README.txt

 tests: Contains all the unit test files for each of the functions in the R directory

-vignettes: Contains the package's vignette (.Rmd) file.
+vignettes: Contains the package's vignette (.Rmd file).

 DESCRIPTION: Contains the mathstat package's metadata